yangcheng99/561-hw3/README.md

 **DropOut**

-The idea of behind dropout is that we randomly drop serveral columns based on the *prop*, which is the proportion of dropout of the columns.
+dropout's idea is to drop some points in the X based on the *prop*, while dropout v2's idea of behind dropout is that we randomly drop serveral columns based on the *prop*, which is the proportion of dropout of the columns.
 The code are shown below
 ```ruby
 def dropout(X,p):
   """